threecuptea/hadoopbook-demo/README.md

       output a TextPair object of stationID combined with "0" tag and JoinRecordMapper output a TextPair object of stationID combined with "1" tag.

       JoinDriver uses similar technique we use in SecondarySort.
-It uses TextPair,first for partitioning as well as GroupComparator.
-Since tag "0" comes before tag "1",JoinReducer can retrieve one record of station metada data then loop through NCDC climate data to process.
+It uses TextPair.first for partitioning as well as GroupComparator.
+Since tag "0" comes before tag "1",JoinReducer can retrieve one record of station metadata then loop through NCDC climate data to process.

+   4. Split

+      PartitionByStationYearUsingMultipleOutputs

+      This is a simple example to illustrate how to output NCDC climate data dynamically in the directory structure of {stationID}/{year}.

+      The key point is to use MultipleOutputs.
+It differs from comedy_comparison_etl that I did not pre-configure using NamedOutput since the ouput path is dynamic.
+The ouput is solely controlled by _String basePath = String.format("%s/%s/part", parser.getStationId(), parser.getYear());_
+        _multipleOutputs.write(NullWritable.get(), value, basePath)_

+      SmallFilesToSequenceFileConverter2 and its associated classes

+      The goal is to condense lots of small files into SequeneceFile (a binary file of key-value entries.) and the file name is the entry key and the content is the entry value.

+      This is to illustrate using customized InputFormat as well as RecordReader to make an input non-splitable and process the input as a whole.
+WholeFileInputFormat2 is the customized InputFormat class. non-splitable input is accomplished by overriding
+        _protected boolean isSplitable(JobContext context, Path filename) { return false; }_

+      WholeFileInputFormat2 also use customized WholeFileRecordReader2 that intitialize FileSplit and Configuration.
+        _public void initialize(InputSplit inputSplit, TaskAttemptContext taskAttemptContext) throws IOException, InterruptedException {
+                 fileSplit = (FileSplit) inputSplit;
+                 conf = taskAttemptContext.getConfiguration();
+             }_

+      _nextKeyValue()_ is the key method which reads all bytes of the FileSplit and set BytesWritable accordingly so that it reads the file content as a whole.
+It has toggled flag and it only return true for the first read.
+      The followings are the snippet.

+              byte[] buf = new byte[(int) fileSplit.getLength()];
+              Path path = fileSplit.getPath();
+              FileSystem fs = path.getFileSystem(conf);
+              in = fs.open(path);
+             IOUtils.readFully(in, buf, 0, buf.length);
+             value.set(buf, 0, buf.length);